BinaryLeo/react_feedback_widget/README.md

 * [Mobile application](https://github.com/BinaryLeo/react_feedback_widget_web/tree/main/mobile) - [React native](https://reactnative.dev/), [Expo](https://expo.dev/expo-go), [Bottom Sheet](https://gorhom.github.io/react-native-bottom-sheet/).

 ## 💡 how it works
+This is a feedback widget built with React to be applied on any website for a simple interaction between the customer and the company.

+## 💡 how to use

 Requirements:
 * [NodeJs](https://nodejs.org/en/)
 * [Yarn](https://classic.yarnpkg.com/) or [npm](https://www.npmjs.com/package/npm)
 * [Expo CLI](https://docs.expo.dev/workflow/expo-cli)

  Clone the repository.
 - Open the project from your IDE.